tb-peregrine/link-lister/README.md

-# Internal Link Extractor
+# The Link Lister

-The Internal Link Extractor is a Python script that extracts links from nested pages within a specified subdirectory of a website.
+The Link Lister is a Python utility that extracts links from nested pages within a specified subdirectory of a website.
 It takes a RSS feed URL as input, retrieves the URLs listed in the feed, and then processes each URL to find all the links within the specified subdirectory.

-This is useful, for example, if you want to map your internal linking between blog posts.
+This is useful, for example, if you want to map internal linking between blog posts.

 The script generates a matrix that represents the relationship between the processed URLs.
 The matrix is stored as a CSV file where each row and column corresponds to a URL, and an 'X' is placed in the matrix if a link exists between the URLs.